 We can help you.

 Charges relating to Centrelink fraud are some of the most common charges that the Commonwealth prosecute.
 They are serious charges because they carry lengthy maximum periods of imprisonment (up to 10 years).

 Centrelink frauds are also often cases where otherwise good people have exercised bad judgment and it is important to convey that to the Court.

 If Centrelink want to interview you, you should get legal advice before you participate in an interview.

-Centrelink are not always trying to help you in an interview and you should go into the interview with sound and practical advice from someone who deals with these matters a lot.
+Centrelink are not always trying to help you in an interview.
+You should get practical advice from someone who deals with Centrelink a lot.
 These interviews can eventually be used against you in Court.

 Centrelink overpayments & fraud charges

 If Centrelink do not believe that you have been fraudulent or acted deceptively then they do not have to charge you.
 Instead, they can just start taking some of your entitlement and use it to repay the amount of money they believe you have taken.